Elizabeth Rowley: Communist Party of Canada Ontario leader and school trustee

 Rowley moved to Toronto in 1988 after being elected leader of the Ontario Committee of the Communist Party.
 She led the Ontario Committee of the Communist Party in several campaigns, including against the Canada-United States Free Trade Agreement, as well as the 1990 general election.

 During the mid-1990s Rowley criticized the cutbacks imposed by Mike Harris Conservative government in Ontario, including the Ontario Days of Action.
 Around that time, Rowley was elected school trustee in the former Toronto borough of East York for Ward 2.
 Rowley served until the board was amalgamated in 1997.
 After her term as school trustee, Rowley returned to the Ontario leadership of the Communist Party of Canada.
 In 2001, she was again re-elected to the Central Executive Committee of the Communist Party of Canada, and also replaced Hassan Husseini as leader of the Ontario Communist Party.

-Rowley has been a regular columnist for the People's Voice, a labour newspaper which describes itself as a socialist.
+Rowley has been a regular columnist for the People's Voice, a labour newspaper which describes itself as socialist.
 Rowley has spoken at international conferences and progressive forums in Europe, America and Asia, and has represented the Communist Party of Canada several times at the International Meeting of Communist and Workers' Parties.
 She has been outspoken on issues such as the G20 arrests in Toronto, the Rob Ford administration, migrant and immigrant rights in Toronto, for a single, secular school board, for public auto insurance, for peace and anti-racism, and proportional representation.

 Leader of the Communist Party of Canada

 Rowley was elected Party Leader by the Communist Party of Canada's Central Committee at a meeting in Toronto on January 30, 2016.
 The change of leadership followed the retirement of Miguel Figueroa, who resigned after serving in the office for 23 years.
 Although not the first woman to serve in the Communist Party of Canada's leadership, she is the first female leader of the Communist Party of Canada.
-In the spring of 2016 Rowley launched a 15-city tour of Canada, speaking to members and supporters of the Communist Party of Canada about the Party's upcoming 38th Central Convention and the CPC's campaign against the Trans Pacific Partnership.
+In the spring of 2016, Rowley launched a 15-city tour of Canada, speaking to members and supporters of the Communist Party of Canada about the Party's upcoming 38th Central Convention and the CPC's campaign against the Trans Pacific Partnership.
+Rowley retired as leader at the party's December 2025 national convention and was succeeded by Drew Garvie, a former general secretary of the Young Communist League who had been leader of the Communist Party of Ontario since 2019.
+She was re-elected to the party's executive committee at the same convention.

-Personal life

-In 1981 Rowley married a steelworker during the 125-day-long Hamilton Stelco strike.
-She has two adult children.
-She lives in East York, Toronto.